 Oh yes, there are Goat Milk Beauty bars too.
 With the added benefits of Herbs like Aloe Vera and so on.
 The Shoppers have some choice there.

 Wood Carved Artifacts

-The wood carved artworks, especially the wall hangings can be found everywhere in the souvenir shops, be it private enterprises or the government emporium.
+The wood-carved artworks, especially the wall hangings can be found everywhere in the souvenir shops, be it private enterprises or the government emporium.
 I think they are all made at Chennapatna, a town famous for wooden toys and artworks, somewhere between Mysore and Bengaluru.
 To us, they seemed a bit overpriced.
 Having said that, it is hard maybe not fair to value artwork.
-Value of art really lies in the admirer who derives joy from it.
+The value of art really lies in the admirer who derives joy from it.

 Coconut Shell Artifacts

 While there were many Coconut shell artifacts on display, our eyes were entangled on these hanging bird nests made of dry coconut shells and coconut fibers.
 If they indeed serve the purpose, particularly in urban places, one can do that much to buy and hang these in safe places in their apartment balconies to help the birds like common sparrows.

 Wooden Tribal Masks